 A shout out to the crew on board Singapore Airlines flight 232

-I was absolutely blown away by service provided on board SQ232.
-While Singapore Airlines is renowned for exceptional service, the crew on board my flight – Jason, Zaf, Shawn and Meei Mun – were the best I’ve encountered on my travels to date.
+I was absolutely blown away by service provided onboard SQ232.
+While Singapore Airlines is renowned for exceptional service, the crew on my flight – Jason, Zaf, Shawn, and Meei Mun – were the best I’ve encountered on my travels to date.
 They went absolutely above and beyond to ensure my journey was an enjoyable one.
 Nothing was too much trouble, and I was treated to a personally escorted tour of the rest of the aircraft prior to landing.
 Shortly before our descent, I was presented with two Singapore Airlines teddy bears and a card to commemorate my flight.

-I was incredibly impressed with my time on board the new Singapore Airlines A380 first class suite, and found the sheer space on offer absolutely mind-blowing and far beyond the offerings of other luxury Suite products I’ve tried, including Emirates first class.
+I was incredibly impressed with my time on board the new Singapore Airlines A380 first class suite and found the sheer space on offer absolutely mind-blowing and far beyond the offerings of other luxury Suite products I’ve tried, including Emirates first class.
 If Singapore is on your bucket list, the new suite is a stylish way to get there, and arguably, the pinnacle of luxury commercial airline travel.
-The new Singapore Airlines A380 first class suite offers unsurpassed luxury, an impressive hard product and outstanding service.
+The new Singapore Airlines A380 first class suite offers unsurpassed luxury, an impressive hard product, and outstanding service.
 I’m eager to fly the new suite again – hopefully from Singapore to London late next year, once the new product is expanded onto additional aircraft.